tamarin-prover/tamarin-prover/manual/src/007_precomputation.md

 Similarly, the second part states that whenever the initiator receives the second message, either the adversary knew the corresponding nonce or the responder has sent the second message before.
+Generally, it is a good idea to specify a typing lemma that goes through all possible sources of a term and the adversary knowledge.
+That is, as here, we can try to say that the term can either originate from one of a list of rules or from the adversary knowledge.

-This typing lemma can be automatically proven by Tamarin.
+The above typing lemma can be automatically proven by Tamarin.
 With the typing lemma, Tamarin can then automatically prove the lemma `nonce_secrecy`.

 Another possibility is that the open chains only occur in an undesired